HelpSeeker/CoubDownloader/README.md

 The currently most popular/trending coubs can be found in the [hot section](https://coub.com/hot).
 Similar to tags, you can only download the first 99 pages (i.e. 2475 coubs) listed.
 All pages afterwards will redirect to page 1.

+#### Categories

+There are currently 20 supported categories.
+17 communities and 3 special categories (newest, random and coub_of_the_day).
+Categories limit the max. number of pages just like tags and the hot section.
+So once again max.
+2475 coubs per category.

 ***

-Please note for **channels**, **tags** and **searches** that the URL mustn't include a special sort order (e.g. https://coub.com/tags/tag/likes) or other filters (e.g. https://coub.com/user/reposts).
-The last word in the URL needs to be the channel name, tag or search term.
+Please note that URLs mustn't include a special sort order (e.g. https://coub.com/tags/tag/likes) or other filters (e.g. https://coub.com/user/reposts).
+The last word in a URL needs to be the channel name, tag, search term, etc.

 ***